Strivin0311/dgm-learning/alternatives.md

 # Alternative DGMs beyond Transformers, Diffusers and AEs
-*Here's some resources about Alternative DGMs beyond Transformers, Diffusers and AEs, especially for sequence modeling*
+*Here're some resources about Alternative DGMs beyond Transformers, Diffusers and AEs, especially for sequence modeling*

 ### Zoology